soniacweb/SEI-HW-rockpaperscissors/README.md

 ### Process

-Firstly, in the index.html file, I built a whole section containing the score, intro screen and a second screen that would switch to the game screen.
+Firstly, in the index.html file, I built a whole section containing the score, intro screen, and a second screen that would switch to the game screen.
 I created classes to differentiate the divs and knew this would serve handy when isolating them in my javascript.

 ```<section class="game">